aartrama/aartrama.github.io/_posts/2017-11-05-finally-in-line-interpolation-in-python.md

 echo This is an example string: $VARIABLE1, $VARIABLE2
 {% endhighlight %}

 This is really convenient in Bash.
-But in python 2, it is a little more complicated than that.
+But in python 2, it is more complicated.
 Following is the only way one could format a string:

 {% highlight python %}
 variable1 = "TEXT1"